Poovithavelu/collaborative-project-management-platform-19401/frontend_dashboard/README.md

 - Login: `/login`
 - Register: `/register`
 - Protected Dashboard: `/dashboard` (server-side redirect to `/login` if unauthenticated)
-- Server actions for `loginAction`, `registerAction`, and `logoutAction`
+- Server actions for `loginAction`, `registerAction`, `logoutAction`, and `switchOrgAction`
+- Dashboard header shows current user and active organization and provides an "Switch org" menu (when memberships are provided by the backend).

-The dashboard layout calls `/auth/me` on the backend to get the current user and org context.
+The dashboard layout calls `/auth/me` on the backend to get the current user profile, memberships, and active org context.

 ### Environment